Triage of the Gaia DR3 astrometric orbits. I. A sample of binaries with probable compact companions: Summary and Discussion

 \subsection{Caveats}

 There are several caveats to our analysis, which we briefly address below.

 Foremost, despite our cautious approach, the validity of the orbits is still in doubt.
 The sample of astrometric binaries detected by \gaia probably includes some false discoveries, as any other database would.
 However, as was shown by \citet{halbwachs22}, the spurious orbital solutions detected by \gaia are often characterized by high mass functions.
-As a result, samples of massive non-luminous companions found in the \textit{NSS} catalogue should be treated with some caution.
-Furthermore, the very nature of the \gaia astrometric 1-D measurements \citep{gaia16, pourbaix22}, the relatively small number of observations (\textit{NSS}), and the fact that DR3 does not include the individual measurements imply that unambiguous detection of extremely rare systems based DR3 data alone is challenging.
-Therefore, the orbits in our sample should be validated by radial-velocity (RV) follow-up observations, for example.
-The amplitude of the expected modulation should be on the order of $30$ km/s, and therefore a few observations close to the quadrature phases, when the RVs get their extreme values, should suffice.
+As a result, samples of massive non-luminous companions found in the \citetalias{NSS} catalogue should be treated with some caution.
+Furthermore, the very nature of the \gaia astrometric 1-D measurements \citep{gaia16, pourbaix22}, the relatively small number of observations, and the fact that DR3 does not include the individual measurements imply that unambiguous detection of extremely rare systems based on DR3 data alone is challenging.
+Therefore, the orbits in our sample should be validated by RV follow-up observations, for example.
+The amplitude of the expected modulation should be on the order of $30$ km/s, and therefore a few low-resolution observations, close to the quadrature phases, when the RVs get their extreme values, should suffice.

-Second, our analysis relies on \textit{Gaia}'s reported masses, along with their uncertainty estimates.
-It will be useful to consider external estimates for the stellar parameters via spectroscopy from the LAMOST \citep{cui12} or GALAH \citep{buder21} surveys, for example.
+Second, our analysis relies on \textit{Gaia}'s reported masses, along with their uncertainty estimates \citepalias[][]{NSS}.
+Erroneous estimates of the primary masses can significantly bias the companion mass distribution.
+This was recently demonstrated for the NS candidate \textit{Gaia} DR3 5136025521527939072 reported by \citetalias[][]{NSS}.
+The primary mass of this system was probably over estimated and as a result so was that of its companion \citep[see][]{el-badry22c}.
+Therefore, it will be important to use external estimates for the stellar parameters, via spectroscopy from the LAMOST \citep{cui12} or GALAH \citep{buder21} surveys, for example.

 Third, we emphasize that our tentative Gaussian mixture classification, separating between WD and NS candidates, is only of statistical nature.
 It does not account for uncertainties in the data, the prior knowledge of the physical properties, nor any additional data apart from their mass and eccentricity.
 To draw more specific conclusions, one might also wish to consider, for example, the spectral energy distribution, chemical composition, and Galactic trajectory of these binaries.